Managing Disaster Recovery in an Amazon EKS Teleport Cluster | Teleport

 Install the

-teleport-clusterHelm chart using the new values:helm install teleport-cluster teleport/teleport-cluster \ --version 17.0.0-dev \ --values teleport-cluster-values.yaml
+teleport-clusterHelm chart using the new values:helm install teleport-cluster teleport/teleport-cluster \ --version 17.5.2 \ --values teleport-cluster-values.yaml

 -